 Peru is listed by the World Health Organisation (WHO) as endemic for yellow fever.
 Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights out of the country.
 If in doubt, check with your airline.

 If you have visited Peru in the last six days prior to your date of return to Australia, Australian Customs officials will ask you to present a valid Yellow Fever Vaccination Certificate on entry into Australia.

-If you are travelling to Peru through the United States of America, or if you are transiting in Honolulu or other US points of entry, you are required to meet US entry/transit requirements.
-Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
+If you are travelling to Peru through the United States of America, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the United States of America.